monsoonmaelstrom/book2/book2.md

 “But you don’t think so.
 Okay,” he says, running his hand along my spine.
 “We’ll figure out something else.
 We’ve got time.”

 “Okay, good.”
 I close my eyes and enjoy the moment.
 It’s the first one we’ve had alone in days, and I had no idea how much I needed it.
 “I love you.
-Let’s just stay here forever,” I murmur.
+Let’s stay here forever,” I murmur.

 “I love you too, but you would get bored,” Liam tells me.